 During my summer in Seattle, a friend and I went on a three-hour drive to Portland for a day trip.
 It’s a city full of culture and unique places to explore.

-The first place we visited (after completing our shopping trip) was the Japanese Garden in Washington Park.
-Driving in, we were introduced to the beautiful modern architecure of the ticket and administrative buildings.
-Although not a traditional japanese design, it seemed to fit into the park design extremely well, creating a different type of aesthetic that I fell hopelessly in love with.
-It was refreshing to see a new take on how the buildings of a japenese garden could look.
+We first visited the Japanese Garden in Washington Park.
+The modern architecture of the ticket and administrative buildings immediately stood out.
+Although not traditional Japanese design, it blended with the park design well, creating an aesthetic that I loved.
+It was refreshing to see a new take on architecture in Japanese gardens.

-As we went inside, there were many different trails and paths that we went down - the garden was huge.
-We came across a very large koi pond with at least a hundred giant koi.
-As we were watching them calmly swim up and down the pond, someone came up and hit the dock with a stick.
-All the koi suddenly swam towards her, and she started to throw food into the pond.
-It was interesting to see the group of koi all fighting for food - I've only really seen them be tranquil in the water.
+From the outside, the garden is deceptively small.
+In the middle, there is a large Koi pond with at least a hundred Koi.
+As we were watching them calmly swim up and down the pond, a staff member came up and hit the dock with a stick.
+All the Koi suddenly swam towards her as she started to throw food into the pond.
+Watching the Koi fight for food was a stark contrast to the tranquil state I saw them in just moments before.

-Afterwards, we walked a block to Stumptown Coffee Roasters.
-The aesthetic was beautiful - it wasn't crowded at all and the focus was on the drinks that were being made.
-They had really amazing baristas who helped us choose beans to buy.
-The coffee was also great.
+Only a block away was Stumptown Coffee Roasters.
+The aesthetic was beautiful – with no crowd our attention was on the drinks that were being made.
+They had amazing and caring baristas who helped us choose which beans to buy.
+Not to mention, the coffee was great.

 We drove back to Seattle right before sunset.
 This was perfect, the golden hour light was passing by the trees, creating a fantastical feeling.